pi-yush/anon-crypt/Readme.md

 ### LN (Lightning Network)
 * This folder contains code to perform analysis for:
     * An older 2018 LN topology snapshot
-    * The most recent 2021 LN snapshot
+    * The most recent 2021 LN snapshot + analysis based on varying transaction amount
     * Longitudinal analysis of topologies from 2019 and 2020
     * Random graph topologies with balanced centrality are used instead of the existing centralized real LN topologies.
 * All the folders consists of three code files: